About epilepsy lifestyle issues

 Epilepsy and pregnancy

-While antiepileptic medications can increase the risk of birth defects, most babies (over 94 per cent) exposed to these medications in utero are born healthy.
+While antiepileptic medications can increase the risk of birth defects, most babies (more than 94%) exposed to these medications are born healthy.

-Medication can often be reduced well before falling pregnant, but most women need to stay on some medication because seizures during pregnancy can also be harmful to the developing baby.
+Medication should be reviewed well before falling pregnant, and most women need to stay on some medication because seizures during pregnancy can be harmful to the developing baby.
 Folate supplements will usually be recommended to help protect your baby against neural tube defects (spina bifida).

 If you have an unplanned pregnancy, do not stop your medication as this could provoke seizures.
 Contact your neurologist immediately.